alenic/alenic.github.io/about.md

 permalink: /about/
 ---

-I am a control engineer focused on Machine Learning and Reinforcement Learning technologies.
+Hi, I am a control engineer focused on Deep Learning and Reinforcement Learning technologies.
+My job is mainly focused on computer vision technologies.